Best restaurants In Norwich Published 26 January 2025

 Handily placed for the theatre, this idiosyncratic set-up is billed as Norwich's first 'dessert bar'.
 Everything is made on the premises by pastry chef Jaime Garbutt (ex-Morston Hall et al) and his team, from the counter laden with cakes and bakes to a fridge stacked with desserts to go.
 You’ll be tempted by delights such as the ‘Jaffa cake’ sponges with a glossy chocolate ganache swirl or the deliciously moist chocolate and Guinness cake with coffee buttercream icing – so eat in with a coffee or have a selection boxed up to take out.
 Open Thursday-Saturday only, but conveniently until 10pm – to satisfy that craving for something sweet.

-Come evening, the repertoire might stretch a little to include, say, herby, garlicky prawn skewers or roast cod with a classic butter sauce.
-The crème brûlée has its very own fan club, not surprisingly given the snap of the caramelised topping and the velvetiness of the set cream, but also check out the vanilla panna cotta because the beautifully sharp raspberry purée is a delicious bonus.
-The all-French wine list is as compact and well-priced as the menu, with plenty in the mid-£20 range.
+The crème brûlée has its very own fan club ('the best this side of the Channel’) – no surprise, given the snap of the caramelised topping and the velvetiness of the set cream, but also check out the vanilla panna cotta with its beautifully sharp, fruity purée.
+The all-French wine list is as compact and well-priced as the menu, and each bottle has a 'unique personal reference’ – there are even some vintages produced in the owner‘s hometown.

 Shiki may be in the heart of historic Norwich, but with its simple un-cushioned benches, bare tables, bamboo blinds and laid-back vibe it could be an izakaya in downtown Kanazawa.
 Order your Kirin beer or smooth Urakasumi sake, an… Read more